 These can be used to evaluate and quantitate the abnormal monoclonal spike.

-Free light chains (FLC, quantitative assay) have been shown to be sensitive and specific for various light chain–associated disorders.
-In 110 patients with amyloidosis, the FLC kappa/lambda ratio was positive in 91% of patients (compared with 69% of patients) for serum immunofixation (IFE) and in 83% of patients for urine IFE.[10]
+Free light-chain (FLC) assays have proved sensitive and specific for various light chain–associated disorders.
+In 110 patients with amyloidosis, the FLC kappa/lambda ratio was positive in 91% of patients, compared with 69% positive results with serum immunofixation (IFE) and 83% positive results with urine IFE.[14]
 The combination of serum IFE and serum FLC detected an abnormal result in 99% of patients.
-Serum free light assay is mainly helpful in monitoring response to therapy.[11]
-In some patients with negative serum and urine electrophoresis for monoclonal protein, serum free light chain was helpful in establishing diagnosis.[12]
+Serum FLC assay is mainly helpful in monitoring response to therapy.[15]
+In some patients with negative serum and urine electrophoresis for monoclonal protein, serum FLC was helpful in establishing diagnosis.[16]

 Most cases of myeloma cast nephropathy occur in patients with serum FLCs above 100 mg/dL, and FLCs less than 70 mg/dL are rarely observed.[17]